-Analysis of the unearned premium liability is provided in Note 17 together with the application of the Liability Adequacy Test including the unexpired risk reserve.
+Analysis of the unearned premium liability is provided in Note 17 together with the application of the Liability Adequacy Test including the assessment of the need for an unexpired risk reserve.
 The estimation of premium liability includes a number of key assumptions.
 The Company takes all reasonable steps to ensure it has appropriate information on which to base this estimate.
 However, given the uncertainty involved it is likely that the final outcome will differ from the original claims liability established.